sib-swiss/sparql-examples/examples/MetaNetX/README.md

 has promoted the usage of the short form of IRIs in SBML annotations, and is maintaining a list of "official" MIRIAM prefixes at https://registry.identifiers.org.
-To ensure interoperability with the Systems Biology community and avoid namespace clashes, MetaNetX has to respects the MIRIAM prefixe nomenclature, and has no other choice than to define ad hoc prefixes for those not covered by MIRIAM.
+To ensure interoperability with the Systems Biology community and avoid namespace clashes, MetaNetX has to respects the MIRIAM nomenclature for prefixes, and has no other choice than to define ad hoc prefixes for those not covered by MIRIAM.